-VI.E.2.c) Fellows must collaborate with fellow surgical residents, and especially with faculty, other physicians outside of their specialty, and non-traditional health care providers to best formulate treatment plans for an increasingly diverse patient population.
-(Core)
+VI.E.2.b) Fellows must collaborate with fellow surgical residents, and especially with faculty members, other physicians outside of the specialty, and non-physician health care providers, to best formulate treatment plans for an increasingly diverse patient population.
+(Detail)

-VI.E.2.d) Fellows must assume personal responsibility to complete all tasks to which they are assigned (or which they voluntarily assume) in a timely fashion.
-These tasks must be completed within the hours assigned, or, if that is not possible, fellows must learn and utilize the established methods for handing off remaining tasks to another member of the fellow team so that patient care is not compromised.
-(Core)
+VI.E.2.c) Fellows must assume personal responsibility to complete all tasks to which they are assigned (or which they voluntarily assume) in a timely fashion.
+These tasks must be completed in the hours assigned, or, if that is not possible, fellows must learn and utilize the established methods for handing off remaining tasks to another member of the team so that patient care is not compromised.
+(Detail)